IBM-Cloud/docs/services/ContinuousDelivery/pipeline_plans.md

 {: #deliverypipeline_plans}
 {: #free_deprecation}

-{{site.data.keyword.deliverypipeline}} and {{site.data.keyword.deliverypipeline}} Next use a free plan.
+{{site.data.keyword.deliverypipeline}} uses a free plan.
 This plan includes unlimited use of pipelines.